 A conceptual course in physics for the non-science major.
 High school physics is not a prerequisite.
 Class and lab presentations concentrate upon dispelling naive concepts and developing a better understanding and appreciation of the physical world.
 The topics of motion, heat, light, sound, electricity, magnetism, and the atom are presented in context with our everyday experiences.
-Does not fulfill the Liberal Studies requirement except for majors in early childhood education or special education or early childhood education/special education major.
+Does not fulfill the Liberal Studies requirement except for majors in early childhood education or special education major.